What is the vagus nerve responsible for? The vagus nerve and what ailments are associated with it? XI pair - accessory nerve

 Branches of the thoracic vagus nerve.

-1. recurrent laryngeal nerve (n. laryngeus recurrens) departs from the vagus nerve as it enters the chest cavity.
-The right recurrent laryngeal nerve goes around the subclavian artery from below and behind, and the left one - the aortic arch.
-Both nerves rise in the groove between the esophagus and trachea, giving off branches to these organs. terminal branch - inferior laryngeal nerve(n. laryngeus inferior) approaches the larynx and innervates all the muscles of the larynx, with the exception of the cricothyroid, and the mucous membrane of the larynx below the vocal cords.
+1. Recurrent laryngeal nerve (n. laryngeus recurrens) arises from the vagus nerve as it enters the chest cavity.
+The right recurrent laryngeal nerve bends around the subclavian artery from below and behind, and the left one around the aortic arch.
+Both nerves ascend in the groove between the esophagus and trachea, giving branches to these organs.
+Final branch - inferior laryngeal nerve(n. laryngeus inferior) approaches the larynx and innervates all the muscles of the larynx, with the exception of the cricothyroid, and the mucous membrane of the larynx below the vocal cords.

-Branches depart from the recurrent laryngeal nerve to the trachea, esophagus, thyroid and parathyroid glands.
+Branches from the recurrent laryngeal nerve extend to the trachea, esophagus, thyroid and parathyroid glands.

-2. Thoracic cardiac branches (rr. cardiaci thoracici) start from the vagus and left laryngeal recurrent nerves; participate in the formation of the cervicothoracic plexus.
+2. Thoracic cardiac branches (rr. cardiaci thoracici) begin from the vagus and left laryngeal recurrent nerves; participate in the formation of the cervicothoracic plexus.

 3. Tracheal branches go to the thoracic trachea.